Discover/WhoSampled API

 Search and Artist Profiles

-The search endpoint accepts a query string and returns three distinct result sets: a top_hit object (or null), an artists array, and a tracks array — each entry containing a name and url.
-The get_artist endpoint takes an artist_slug (e.g. 'Daft-Punk') and returns the artist's real_name, aliases, groups, and a stats_summary string summarizing their sample, cover, and remix counts on WhoSampled.
+The search endpoint accepts a keyword and returns a top_hit, an artists array, and a tracks array — each entry carrying a name and url.
+Results are ranked by relevance and are not paginated, so it works best for exact or near-exact queries.
+The get_artist endpoint takes an artist_slug (matching the URL path on WhoSampled, e.g. Kanye-West) and returns name, real_name, aliases, groups, and a stats_summary string that encodes how many samples, covers, and remixes the artist is linked to.

 Track Details and Sample Connections

-get_track_detail requires both an artist_slug and a track_slug that exactly matches the URL path on WhoSampled, including comma-encoded punctuation (e.g. 'Harder,-Better,-Faster,-Stronger').
-It returns title, artist, album, year, and a connections_summary array.
-Each connection object carries section, name, artist, year, tag, and url fields — giving a complete picture of what a track sampled, what sampled it, and any cover or remix relationships.
+get_track_detail requires both artist_slug and track_slug.
+The track_slug must exactly replicate the WhoSampled URL format, including commas for punctuation — for example, Harder,-Better,-Faster,-Stronger.
+The response includes title, artist, album, year, and a connections_summary array.
+Each connection object carries section, name, artist, year, tag, and url, giving you the full creative lineage of a track in one call.

 Reliability & maintenanceVerified